 For frequent travelers into Malaysia, car insurance plans that provide coverage not only when you are driving in Singapore, but also in West Malaysia (including Penang and the other Malaysian islands offshore of West Malaysia) and Southern Thailand (the part of Thailand within 80km of the border between Thailand and Malaysia) is ideal so that you have all your grounds covered.

-Keep in mind that you will be covered for loss or damage to your vehicle only when you drive in Singapore.
+Keep in mind that you will be covered for loss or damage to your vehicle only when you drive in Singapore, West Malaysia and Southern Thailand.
 However, you’ll still be covered for third-party bodily injury and third-party property damage, as well as any optional benefits you have under your policy, when driving in Singapore, West Malaysia, and Southern Thailand.

 Even if you have an existing car insurance plan, consider travel insurance to Malaysia from Singapore.
-This is important because car insurance only covers the damages done to your car or a third-party vehicle.
-However, accidents may hurt you and your loved ones.
+This is important because travel insurance helps to cover you for unexpected expenses such as overseas medical expenses and trip postponement in case your trip goes awry.

 You can use complete travel insurance coverage to pay for medical expenses if you get injured in an accident in Malaysia.
 It’s likely that for quick treatment, you’ll be warded to a local hospital.
 In more complex situations, you may have to be moved to another location to receive urgent treatment.